Sharon Kaziunas is a user experience researcher

 About

-Sharon Kaziunas is a user experience researcher passionate about uncovering user insights to ensure that design and engineering work is built on a strong, human-centered foundation.
+Sharon Kaziunas is a user experience researcher who is passionate about uncovering user insights to ensure that design and engineering efforts are rooted in a strong, human-centered foundation.
 Sharon has over five years of professional research experience and an M.S. in Information Science with a concentration in Human-Computer Interaction from the University of Michigan.

-Drawing on ethnographic research methods, Sharon is inspired when grappling with the nuances of human behavior and broader sociotechnical concerns.
-She’s happiest when she talks to people in the field, learns about their lives and environments, and collaborates with multidisciplinary teams to turn that inspiration into something new and useful.
+Utilizing ethnographic research methods, she finds inspiration in exploring the nuances of human behavior and the broader sociotechnical landscape.
+She thrives on engaging with people in the field, learning about their lives, and collaborating with multidisciplinary teams to transform that inspiration into innovative and practical solutions.

 Approach